fernando-analytics/Airline-Loyalty-Churn-Analysis/README.md

 Customers who actively used the program had a cancellation rate of only 2.4%, compared with more than 28% among less engaged customers.

+By the end of the analysis, engagement consistently appeared to be the best indicator of customer retention.
 ---

 ## Visualizations